8 Ways to Get More Owner-Operator Loads

-If you’re starting as an owner-operator, it can take time to find a steady source of loads and a lot of cold calling.
+If you’re starting as an owner-operator, finding a steady source of loads and a lot of cold calling can take time.
 Some truckers find truck loads through personal networks or signing contracts, but these aren’t the only options available.

 1. Use owner-operator load boards.

-Load boards like Truckstop help you find available loads that fit your freight type.
+Load boards also let owner-operators search for truck loads that fit their criteria.
 You can even find specialized loads.
-For example, if you have a Hazardous Materials Endorsement (HAZMAT) on your CDL, you can search specifically for HAZMAT loads in your desired start and end locations.
+For example, if you have a hazardous materials (HAZMAT) endorsement on your commercial driver’s license (CDL), you can search specifically for HAZMAT loads in your desired start and end locations.

 2. Work with a freight broker.

-Brokers help you find work, so you don’t have to work directly with shippers.
-They’ll determine the loads’ rates, match you with loads in specific locations, and connect you with loads that work for your schedule.
+Freight brokers serve as the middleman to connect owner-operators with shippers who have loads to move.
+Their primary job is communicating the details to determine loads’ rates, match you with loads in specific locations, and connect you with loads that work for your schedule.

-Remember that brokers take a percentage of profit from each load as a fee for their services.
-Most brokers charge between 15% and 25% for each load.
-That might seem like a lot, but the costs are often worth it if it means avoiding idle time.
+Brokers take a percentage of profit from each load as a fee for their services.
+Most brokers charge between 15% and 25% per load.

 3. Contract with a dispatching service.

-Dispatchers might manage your schedule directly or reach out to you when they receive a call for truck services.
-There are two ways to work with dispatchers: You can hire your own or use a dispatching service.
+There are two ways to work with dispatchers: Hire your own or use a dispatching service.

-Hiring a dispatcher internally only makes sense if you operate multiple trucks under your authority, and you need someone to manage multiple drivers at once.
+Hiring a dispatcher internally is beneficial if you operate multiple trucks under your authority, and need someone to manage multiple drivers at once.
 If you’re on your own, working with a dispatching service may make more sense.